learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 the types of things that regular users interact with.
 As a developer, you will have a new set of outside code to work with: Libraries.
 Libraries (or "gems" in Ruby parlance) are just bundles of code that someone else wrote for you to integrate into your code base.
-For example, remember rspec?
+For example, remember RSpec?
 That's a gem.
 Instead of everyone having to re-invent a way to do testing for ruby, initially one person and now hundreds of people have worked together to make a single amazing library that everyone can use.
 It's open source, and you integrate it